- Home

 These rates are reflective of academic year 2025-2026.
 Tuition rates may change annually.
 For the most current information, please visit our LU Tuition Cost page.

-Frequently Asked Questions for Our Online Divinity and Seminary Degrees
+Frequently Asked Questions About Our Online Divinity and Seminary Degrees

 Can I become a teacher with a divinity degree?